RenTrieu/PHYS141CartwheelB/README.md

 runDistribution.sh:

-- Usage: ./runDistribution.sh [Distribution File]
+- Usage: ./runDistribution.sh [Distribution File] [Galaxy/Point]
 - Takes in a distribution file (formatted for cudaLeapint)
+- Takes in the style of invader to be appended: Galaxy creates a full galaxy distribution while Point creates a single point mass invader
 - Handles the overhead for moving files, running the n-body simulation on the distribution, and plotting the simulation file